battyone/ConnectorRide/README.md

 ## Notice

-**This project is not affiliated with Microsoft in any way.** The Microsoft Connector buses themselves are intended for only Microsoft employees.
+**This project is not affiliated with Microsoft in any way.** The Microsoft Connector buses themselves are only intended for Microsoft employees.
 I don't run the Connector Ride website or make any of the rules.
-I just wanted to the data that is already publicly visible to be more convenient for developers.
+I just wanted to make data that is already publicly visible more convenient for developers.
 This project should not be considered the official source of Microsoft Connector data.

 If this is a problem, I'll gladly take the project down.
 Just contact me using the email address on [my website](http://joelverhagen.com/).